Software Development

 If whatever you decide to make has competitors look at their pricing schemes.
 You don't want to undercut their pricing you want to match their most expensive pricing but justify it through superior product and service.
 We are in the B2B software game it's not like selling shoes where you can just discount the price because these companies will pay premium if you offer a premium solution.

-Whatever you offer should be some kind of premium white glove service and the best solution is a booked phone call where you can fully integrate your app with their design because if you don't it will become a support problem anyway.
+Whatever you make it seems to be absolutely critical to offer a booked phone call where you can fully integrate your app with their design because if you don't it will become a support problem anyway.
 If you are talking to the owner which you likely will then you have yet another opportunity to ask them about their business.
 You don't want to rush through the install panicking that's not how B2B works you build relationships which pay off over time.
-By talking to them directly while you onboard/install your app you are actually being paid to interview them and use the intel you gain to find new features.
+Where I work there is a fleet of account executives and their sole job is to work directly with the buyers of our specialty trading software and maintain a relationship.

 Startups

-Here is some recent advice from antirez a hacker from Sicily who created Redis (now an OSS disaster, see below) on how you get good at building software:
+Here is some recent advice from antirez a hacker from Sicily who created Redis (now an OSS disaster, see licenses below) on how you get good at building software:

 • 1.
 Learn algorithms, buy some book and start reading.